Convergence and sample complexity of natural policy gradient primal-dual methods for constrained MDPs: Concluding remarks

 \begin{acks} Research of D.~Ding and M.~R.~Jovanovi\'c was supported by the National Science Foundation under Awards ECCS-1708906 and ECCS-1809833.
-Main part of this work was done while D.~Ding was with the University of Southern California.
-Research of K.~Zhang and T.~Ba\c{s}ar was supported by the US Army Research Laboratory (ARL) Cooperative Agreement W911NF-17-2-0196 and by the Office of Naval Research (ONR) MURI Grant N00014-16-1-2710. \end{acks}
+Research of K.~Zhang and T.~Ba\c{s}ar was supported by the US Army Research Laboratory (ARL) Cooperative Agreement W911NF-17-2-0196 and by the Office of Naval Research (ONR) MURI Grant N00014-16-1-2710.
+K. Zhang also acknowledges the support from the Army Research Laboratory (ARL) Grant W911NF-24-1-0085, the NSF CAREER Award ECCS-2443704, and the AFOSR YIP Award FA9550-25-1-0258.
+T.~Ba\c{s}ar also acknowledges the support provided by the Army Research Office (ARO) under Grant W911NF-24-1-0085. \end{acks}